ford-jones/lazarus/docs/getting-started.md

 6. Texture images used in any scene must all have the same pixel width and height.
 If not the scene will still render but you can expect to find holes in your texture.
 7. The xy coordinate system of the orthographic camera created by `Camera::createOrthoCam` has `0.0` mapped to the top left corner of the window, while the perspective camera `Camera::createPerspectiveCam` uses the bottom left.
 8. There is no kerning or centering of TrueType fonts loaded by the `TextManager` class.
 If you need to render perfectly aligned text it may be better to render it directly to a quad as a texture (See: `Mesh::createQuad`).
 It could then be rendered along with the rest of the text by loading in an orthographic camera (See: `Camera::createOrthoCam`).
-9. The maximum number of lights permitted in any one scene while using the `LAZARUS_DEFAULT_VERT_SHADER` and/or `LAZARUS_DEFAULT_FRAG_SHADER` is limitted to a maximum size of 100.
+9. The maximum number of lights permitted in any one scene while using the `LAZARUS_DEFAULT_VERT_SHADER` and/or `LAZARUS_DEFAULT_FRAG_SHADER` is limitted to a maximum size of 150.
+10. The maximum number of entities in any one scene who can be picked or looked up using a pixel with `CameraManager::getPixelOccupant` is limmited to a maximum size of 255.